bic-berkeley/psych-214-fall-2016/_sources/classwork/day_00/introducing_python.txt

     >>> example + " or two"
     'mary had a little lamb or two'

-Puting strings into other strings:
+Putting strings into other strings:

 .. nbplot::